aka/ Yellow Jacket Novels

 Hodder & Stoughton (London, UK)

-A popular series of reprinted contemporary authors, Hodder & Stoughton’s Yellow Jacket Series was issued over 16 years prior to WW2, then revived for about a decade in the 1950s.
-The early series was known for its mysteries, detective stories, westerns and thrillers.
+A popular series of reprinted contemporary authors, Hodder & Stoughton’s Yellow Jacket Series was issued for about 20 years prior to WW2, then revived for about a decade in the 1950s.
+The early series was known for its mysteries, detective stories, westerns, and thrillers.
+This series is referred to with name variations, including the Yellow Jacket Novels and Yellow Jacket Reprints.
+I believe these are all the same series.
 A paperback series was also issued.
 The later series reissued some of the same titles.

 A copy of Cecil Robert’s A Terrace in the Sun was printed in 1951.
 Jackets in the post WW2 series have a general design pattern that incorporates the yellow used in the earlier incarnation of the series.
 The series name is found at the base of the jacket spine, but not elsewhere on the jacket nor in the book.
 It’s possible that Hodder & Stoughton felt the yellow color and their imprint was enough to communicate that the book was in the Yellow Jacket Series.
 Price is on the jacket flap and spine, 6/- net.